-aurora771 asked: Finished reading AoCC for the 4th time.
+aurora771 said: Finished reading AoCC for the 4th time.
 Pains me how there will never be an ending.
 I used to come home from work to read the chapters of AoCC, when they were updated daily.
 I'm also annoyed at myself for not saving excerpts from tmf's tumblr about Quinn and Finn after they swapped back.
 I have about 30 or 40 deadlinks of various excerpts/oneshots.
 Useless now...
 Anyway, just the way things are :)

 I know, right?
 That universe was so expansive and detailed, and despite having a good chunk of AoCC, I really think we only have a fraction of what TMF had developed—including but certainly not limited to the stuff she had published through her tumblr.